 Uninventing

 There is hope.
 My daughter and I recently watched The Princess Bride.
 She loved it and quoted lines from the movie.
-I suppose that is as close to “uninventing” that the human mind can accept.
+I suppose that is as close to “uninventing” as the human mind can accept.

 You’re the best -Bill

-Setember 03, 2020
+Setember 03, 2020 Updated April 14, 2025

 BUY MY BOOK